 Keepers are off-chain agents that monitor the Symmetry protocol and execute pending tasks in exchange for bounties.
-All keeper operations are permissionless — every SDK method in the rebalance flow (updateTokenPricesTx, flashSwapTx, mintTx, redeemTokensTx, claimBountyTx, etc.) can be called by any wallet.
-The keeper parameter is simply the signing wallet.
+All keeper operations are permissionless — every SDK method in the rebalance flow (Documentation Index

 Developers can build their own keeper bots using the individual SDK methods directly.
 The SDK also ships with KeeperMonitor and RebalanceHandler as reference implementations that handle the full lifecycle automatically — use them as-is, or as a starting point for custom keeper logic.